mike-north/typescript-courses/packages/website/content/blog/making-typescript-stick/03-recent-updates-to-typescript/index.md

 index signature in your entire app.

 TypeScript now gives us a compiler flag that will do this for us: `noUncheckedIndexAccess`.

+Sadly we can't demonstrate how this works using these docs yet, but [here's an example from the typescript playground](https://www.typescriptlang.org/play?noUncheckedIndexedAccess=true#code/PTAEFkEsGsFNQC4AtIDtoGdEq5LB3AQwE9EB7M0MgBwUgFs86BjAKAWOvgBFJmEAPABUAfKAC8oAN6gA2gGkAXKAwIATmgDmAXWVDQAX1atmZVKtAATZb34DVG1JtnaxkqUcsA6NUgCuAEaEagFeAFZkaAAUAEQANKAxAJSgIKCAvBuApTtAA)